devandcloud/.github/profile/README.md

-# 🌟 Welcome to MonOrg 🌟
+# 🌟 Welcome to DevAndCloud 🌟

-We are passionate about creating **open-source projects** that make a difference.
-Join our community, explore our projects, and consider supporting us to keep the innovation alive!
+We are a **software development company** specialized in building modern **IT solutions** and **cloud infrastructures** (currently with AWS).
+Our mission is twofold:
+- Deliver high-quality solutions for our clients.
+- Share **free and open-source projects** with the community to empower developers worldwide.

 ---